KMC (musician): Career

-Over the course of his career, he has independently released more than ten soca albums and compilations, including Voodoo, Drunk Man, Concubine, Party Alliance, Thunderbirds, X-Out, Stinging Nettle, and Tear Drop Riddims.
-He has also produced songs for various Soca performers including Machel Montano, Bunji Garlin, Maximus Dan, Destra Garcia, Denise Belfon, and Jungle.
-His catalog includes tracks such as “Doh Want to Know,” “Carnival Rags,” “Rough Wine,” “First Experience,” “Flopping Up,” “Cyah X Me Out,” and “Animal.”
+He has independently released more than ten soca albums and compilations, including Voodoo, Drunk Man, Concubine, Party Alliance, Thunderbirds, X-Out, Stinging Nettle, and Tear Drop Riddims.
+He also produced songs for soca performers such as Machel Montano, Bunji Garlin, Maximus Dan, Destra Garcia, Denise Belfon, and Jungle.
+His catalog includes tracks such as “Doh Want to Know”, “Carnival Rags”, “Rough Wine”, “First Experience”, “Flopping Up”, “Cyah X Me Out”, and “Animal”.

-In April 2005, KMC was signed to the American music label Sequence Records.
-His debut album on the label was entitled Soul on Fire after the album's first single.
-The album entered the Billboard 200 at number 84 and has sold approximately 285,000 copies worldwide.
+In April 2005, KMC signed with the American music label Sequence Records.
+His debut album on the label was titled Soul on Fire, named after the album's first single.
+The album entered the Billboard 200 at number 84 and sold approximately 285,000 copies worldwide.
+Toledo Blade described the album as "an acquired taste".

 The single "Soul on Fire" was the first track released from the album in June 2005.
-The song's remix featured Jamaican dance-hall star Beenie Man and American disc jockey Fat Man Scoop.
+The song's remix featured Jamaican dancehall artist Beenie Man and American disc jockey Fat Man Scoop.
 The music video for "Soul on Fire" was filmed in Tobago and featured the Tobagonian-born Trinidadian model Teri Bovell.

 In October 2005, KMC joined Beenie Man on his US "King of the Dancehall" tour.